 Keep in mind oxygen gas (O2) is not the only source of oxygen in air or water.
 Carbon dioxide (CO2) also contains oxygen.
 Carbon dioxide and water react to form weak carbonic acid.
 Carbonic acid is a better electrolyte than pure water.
 As the acid attacks the iron, water breaks into hydrogen and oxygen.
 Free oxygen and dissolved iron form iron oxide, releasing electrons, which can flow to another part of the metal.
 Once rusting starts, it continues to corrode the metal.

 Most metals are susceptible to rusting.
-The only exceptions are rare metals such as gold, diamond, copper, bronze.
+The only exceptions are rare metals such as gold, diamond, copper, and bronze.
 Rust occurs whenever exposing metals to natural elements such as rain, sunshine, and air.
 These elements bring with them water, heat, and oxygen—paramount for rust to occur.
 In other words, the absence of oxygen prevents rust.

 Effects Of Rust On Metals

 Machinery is made from a combination of metallic substances with other materials such as plastic and wood.
 The metallic component of machines is most likely to rust in their everyday use if left unprotected.
-So then what are the effects of rust on your equipment?
+So then, what are the effects of rust on your equipment?

 When the metal reinforcing other structural material rusts, it compromises the machine’s structural integrity.
 In other words, the bond strength of the metal decreases because of the destruction or disruption of the bond.
-You can further visualize this destruction by imagining how the different metals expand and contract thanks to their unique chemical properties.
+You can further visualize this destruction by imagining how the different metals expand and contract, thanks to their unique chemical properties.

 With agricultural machinery, Caterpillar and John Deere have, over the years, dominated the industry.
 A significant problem faced by agrarian machinery is rusting.
 Rusting occurs because of the constant exposure of equipment to the natural elements.
 Unfortunately, this exposure is unavoidable thanks to oxygen in the air, water, and soil.